Sammaye/yii2-audittrail/README.md

 - Take advantage of namespacing to create uniqueness
 - To make it easier to query using the `className()` function in Objects.

-# Todo:
+# Migration

-- Test the migration
+You may need to copy the migration file (within the `migrations` folder) to your `console/migrations` folder since otherwise Yii2 may not recognise it exists.

 # Resources: